The Cryin' Shames

 The Cryin' Shames were a mid-1960s English pop/beat group, produced by Joe Meek.
 They had one UK hit single in 1966 with a cover of The Drifters' 1961 "Please Stay", written by Burt Bacharach and Bob Hilliard.

 Career

-The sextet was initially renamed from The Bumblies which founded in 1963 in Liverpool, and was managed by Norman Eastwood.
+The sextet was initially renamed from The Bumblies who were founded by George Robinson in 1963 in Liverpool, and was managed by Norman Eastwood.
 The Bumblies name came from a television programme starring Michael Bentine.
 The Bumblies comprised Charlie Crane (vocals), Joey Kneen (vocals), John Bennett (guitar), Phil Roberts (keyboards), George Robinson (bass guitar) and Charlie Gallagher (drums).